 For those interested there are 5 stages to prepare the route:

-- We check hotel suitability, capacity and availability for the towns or cities we plan to visit
+- We check hotel suitability, capacity and availability for the towns or cities we plan to visit.

-- We visit the hotels to book them and to check their suitability for bike storage etc
+- We visit the hotels to book them and to check their suitability for bike storage etc.

-- We use GPS mapping software which is excellent for plotting very detailed routes to download onto a tomtom or garmin device (usually both)
+- We use GPS mapping software which is excellent for plotting very detailed routes to download onto a TomTom or Garmin device (usually both).

 - The route is driven and carefully checked to note road signs and other important features including way stops and to note towns to eat and drink.
-We will identify good check points for support to put into the notes where appropriate
+We will identify good check points for support to put into the notes where appropriate.

 - There is always a final recce about 2 weeks before we leave.
 The French love to dig up their roads!
-In almost every ride we have experienced at least one route barre as most of you know
+In almost every ride we have experienced at least one route barré as most of you know.